rhalkyard/Noritake_GU800_GFX/README.md

 asserted at least 150ns after the last clock pulse.
 C/D is sampled on the last clock pulse and must be held until C/D is deasserted.

+Note that I experienced instability at higher SPI speeds with the display connected via a breadboard.
+Connect the display directly for best results, or reduce the SPI clock rate in `GU800_GFX.h`.

 ### Buffer format

 Data is written to the GU800 as bytes, with each byte representing a column of